 Switch on the exterior mirror heating

-Adjust the left-hand exterior mirror by turning the knob forward, backward, to the right or to the left
+Adjust the left-hand exterior mirror by turning the knob forwards, backwards, to the left or to the right.

 Zero position.
 Exterior mirror heating switched off, it is not possible to adjust the exterior mirrors.